-- two mobile suites of laptops - 60 in total - each with touchscreen capability;
+- three mobile suites of laptops - 90 in total - each with touchscreen capability;

 - two iPads available for staff and children to use in EYFS classes;

-This year we have used our 60 new laptops with touchscreens to deliver an exciting computing curriculum in years 1-6 as well as enhance the wider curriculum.
+This year we have used our 60 new laptops with touchscreens to deliver an exciting computing curriculum in years 1 to 6, as well as enhance the wider curriculum.

 The Digital Strategy is an Ark Schools network wide initiative to support children in Year 3 upwards with accessing ongoing learning away from school.
 This is achieved through the loan of a device for their Key Stage Two years at primary school.